Xewdy444/CF-Clearance-Scraper/README.md

   -t TIMEOUT, --timeout TIMEOUT
                         The timeout in seconds to use for browser actions and solving challenges -p PROXY, --proxy PROXY
-                        The proxy server URL to use for the browser requests (SOCKS5 proxy authentication is not supported) -ua USER_AGENT, --user-agent USER_AGENT
+                        The proxy server URL to use for the browser requests -ua USER_AGENT, --user-agent USER_AGENT
-                        The user agent to use for the browser requests --disable-http2       Disable the usage of HTTP/2 for the browser requests --disable-http3       Disable the usage of HTTP/3 for the browser requests -d, --debug           Run the browser in headed mode -v, --verbose         Increase the output verbosity
+                        The user agent to use for the browser requests --disable-http2       Disable the usage of HTTP/2 for the browser requests -d, --debug           Run the browser in headed mode -v, --verbose         Increase the output verbosity
 ```